Married 15 Aug 1855 Dr. William

 the place.

-Milbry- Married Orille Ewing 5th, President of the
+Milbry - Married Orille Ewing 5th, President of

 Married Andrew Ewing, Lawyer of Nashville